-- \rightarrow Solicit contributions to each candidate instead of as a slate or ticket. - → When soliciting contributions on behalf of other candidates be aware of the laws and rules for correct reporting.
-See page 28 "Contributions Received by an Entity Other Than the Committee" - → Each candidate should pay vendors directly for their portion of costs and if required, report Account Payable transactions for orders placed.
+- $\rightarrow$ Solicit contributions to each candidate instead of as a slate or ticket. - → When soliciting contributions on behalf of other candidates be aware of the laws and rules for correct reporting.
+See page 37 "Earmarked Contributions and Contribution Splits" - → Each candidate should pay vendors directly for their portion of costs and if required, report Account Payable transactions for orders placed.